JITx-Inc/zynq-fpga-design/docs/understand-ref-design.md

   R65 (4.75K) pull-up resistor used to disable write protect by default.
 - Hold# (Reset) is active low on flash chip.
 (Verify) R64 (4.75K) pull-up resistor used to keep it high for normal operation.

+NOTES:
+- Not connected to JTAG interface.
+- Bootup: First bring up board using JTAG, then write to this Flash chip using the loaded OS.

 ## uSD ##